-Dentistry recognized it was important to create specialties within dentistry to help “protect the public and improve the quality of care”.
-As we have come to learn it is an almost impossible task to do so many things, (fillings, crowns, dentures, hygiene procedures, root canals, extractions) and do them all well.
+Dentistry recognized it was important to create specialties within dentistry.
+And these specialties help “protect the public and improve the quality of care”.
+As we have come to learn it is an almost impossible task to do so many things, (fillings, crowns, dentures, hygiene procedures, root canals, extractions).
+Moreover, that we do them all well.
 So, while medicine has specialists in a multitude of areas so does dentistry.
-The surgical arm of dentistry is the Oral and Maxillofacial Surgeon.
+The surgical arm of dentistry is the Oral and Maxillofacial Surgeon (OMS).

-All oral surgeons are first general dentists before being accepted into, what is known to dental students, one of the most competitive and rigorous training residencies.
-Your typical first year oral and maxillofacial surgery resident will spend the next 4-6 years in a hospital based program in a multitude of areas including anesthesia, internal medicine, general surgery, emergency surgery, plastic surgery, otolaryngology, as well as neurosurgery.
-In addition to those fields an overwhelming amount of time is devoted to the following areas:
+All oral surgeons are first general dentists before their acceptance into, what dental students know as, one of the most competitive and rigorous training residencies.
+Your typical first-year oral and maxillofacial surgery resident will spend the next 4-6 years in a hospital-based program.
+They undergo training in a multitude of areas including anesthesia, internal medicine, general surgery, emergency surgery, plastic surgery, otolaryngology, as well as neurosurgery.
+In addition to those fields, they devote an overwhelming amount of time to the following areas:

 - Administration of Anesthesia

 - Dental Implant Surgery